There is nothing more annoying than trying to get some peace and quiet, only to get disturbed by loud noises from the next door neighbor.

 Sound can escape through the smallest spaces.
 By sealing up the holes or cracks in the corners of the existing walls, it can make a big difference in reducing both impact and airborne noise.

-I prefer using a damping compound like Green Glue to fill the gaps.
+I prefer using an acoustic caulk like Green Glue to fill the gaps.

-When used in combination with the other soundproofing techniques we’re about to discuss, it will dampen noise to a great extent.
+When used in combination with the other soundproofing techniques we’re about to discuss, it will offer decent sound reduction.

 2. Install Extra Drywall